 - Project Sponsor (Review)

 This will be different from project to project, but make sure you have a logical agenda, and if possible, always involve the Project Sponsor and IT in different sessions.

 The day has finally arrived!
 Relax and enjoy the day, you have done the hard work of preparing, now its time to dive into someone’s business.
 Always keep the following in mind…

 - Always be looking to build a relationship with the stakeholders.
 People trust people that they can relate to.

-- Show your value, you are the specialist and you should lead the conversation.
+- Show your value, you are the Salesforce specialist and, as this is ultimately a Salesforce discovery session, you should lead the conversation.

 - Stick to a plan, always try and stick with your plan and agenda to ensure you cover every base.

 - Question everything, you cannot find out all you need to know unless you ask questions.
 Ensure you ask questions until you find out the whole process.